nasa-gibs/worldview/doc/data_download.md

 ##### DividePolygon

 For polygons that cross the anti-meridian, normalize and create a mutlipolygon with a polygon on each side.
-Uses code provided by the Earthdata Search Client.
+Uses code provided by the Earthdata Search client.

 ##### ExtentFilter